DanialBeg/DanialBeg/README.md

 I'm a 3rd year Computer Science major at the University of California, Riverside.

-Currently, preparing for Citrus Hack 2021!
 Feel free to reach out if you would like to connect!

 Serving as the Director of [Citrus Hack](https://citrushack.com/).